 Let the heavens open up and sing to you now…

 Let it cool a few minutes and then stick your face in it.

-- 2 cups chopped Granny Smith Apples (about 2 medium)
+- 2 cups peeled and large diced Granny Smith Apples (about 2 medium)

 - 2 eggs